 “Predictive Model” refers to the mining of historic data using algorithms and/or machine learning to identify patterns and predict outcomes that can be used to make or support the making of decisions.

+“Residual Risk” Refers to an assessment of risk after considering risk-mitigation strategies or controls.

 “Third Party” for purposes of this bulletin means an organization other than the insurance company that provides services, data, or other resources related to AI.

 “Validation Method” The source of the reference data used for validation, whether Internal, External, or Both.

-“Use Case” A
+“Use Case” A description of a specific function in which a product or service is used.

 Operations